0x1ED1CE/FPS/README.md

 <img src="/screenshots/SPMvtvh.gif?raw=true">

 ## TODO:
+- Make it more stable.
+It's still unusable in its current state.
 - Rewrite it in C99.
 Originally written in Lua to be used with [LÖVE](https://github.com/love2d/love)
 - Add support for primitive convex shapes (sphere, cylinder, etc)
 - Constraints?